hamwisk/AMDb/README.md

 - **Scanning Folders**: The program can recursively scan local folders to detect movie files, clean their filenames, and generate a list of potential entries.
 - **Metadata Retrieval**: Uses OMDb API to fetch full metadata and poster images for selected movies.
 An OMDb API key is required, which can be obtained for free.
 - **Search and Sort**: Comprehensive search options and sorting by title, release date, or date added.
-- **View Modes**: Grid view for a visually appealing layout or list view for batch operations.
+- **View Modes**: Grid view for a visually appealing layout or list view for editing and batch operations.

 [Screenshot](https://github.com/hamwisk/AMDb/blob/main/images/Screenshot%20from%202024-07-06%2006-30-43.png)
 [Screenshot](https://github.com/hamwisk/AMDb/blob/main/images/Screenshot%20from%202024-07-06%2006-37-00.png)